 So, buying real estate?
-Either leave your personal advisers out of the picture or be prepared to discount their negative opinions, unless of course, they're valid points.
+Either leave your aunt or uncle out of the picture or be prepared to discount their negative opinions, unless of course, they're valid points.

 There's a natural tendency to see the furnishings and decor, rather than the actual details of the structure.
 In addition to the architectural style, size and general features of the house and property, the condition of the flooring, windows, cabinetry, furnace, plumbing and various other technical elements should be high on your practical priority list.
 Your real estate agent will guide you to actually see more, hence assist you in making a more informed decision.